2022/23 Full-time Undergraduate course

 In this section

-Each module usually involves two hours of lectures plus a one-hour seminar each week.
+Three years full-time.
+Each module usually involves two hours of lectures plus a one hour seminar each week.
 In addition, students are required to undertake substantial directed independent learning.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.